-309 Employee Recognition
+4.11 Employee Recognition

-The Tribes understands the value of recognizing employees whose performance exceeds the standard and the importance of public service by employees and shall hold an annual Employee Appreciation event.
-Departments may be responsible for identifying employees whose attendance, performance, professionalism, leadership, and/or public service is outstanding and deserving of special recognition and
+4.11.1 The Tribes understands the value of recognizing employees whose performance exceeds the standard and the importance of public service by employees and shall hold an annual Employee Appreciation event.
+Departments are responsible for identifying employees whose attendance, performance, professionalism, leadership, and/or public service is outstanding and deserving of special recognition.